Key takeaways

 Does Medicare cover Restasis?

-As Mara Woloshin, APR, fellow PRSA, and Medicare and Medicaid consultant notes, you can file an appeal if your health insurance company denies your prescription coverage.
+Mara Woloshin, APR, fellow PRSA, and Medicare and Medicaid consultant, says you can file an appeal if your health insurance company denies your prescription coverage.
 “I strongly recommend that all patients file an Appeal through their health plan,” Woloshin says.
 Every health insurance plan must carry appeal forms on its website, and all health insurance appeals must be responded to within 72 hours, Woloshin notes.

 “Patients need to be persistent,” she says.
 “Most first-time appeals are denied.
 Typically, second (and even third appeals) are approved.”